matsengrp/dpvt-experiments-1/README.md

 ## Training Workflow

-We have a workflow implemented in Snakemake (`Snakefile`), which takes as input in `config.yaml` names of models (see *Neural Network Model*) and datasets (see *Training Data*) and trains and evaluates the given models on all given datasets.
+We have a workflow implemented in Snakemake (`Snakefile`), which takes as input in `config.yaml` names of models (see *Neural Network Model*), datasets (see *Training Data*), and the device on which we want to train (e.g. cpu or gpu, see *Device*), and trains and evaluates the given models on all given datasets.

 The input data is expected to be located in a `data` folder in the root directory of this repo.
 Two lists `train_data` and `test_data` containing names of datasets need to be specified, so that the *i*th dataset in `train_data` is the training data for a model that is then tested on the *i*th dataset of `test_data`.